luxfi/cli/cmd/commands.md

 <a id="lux-interchain-messenger-deploy"></a>
 #### messenger deploy

-Deploys ICM Messenger and Registry into a given L1.
+Deploys Warp Messenger and Registry into a given L1.

 For Local Networks, it also deploys into C-Chain.